Oh the Prices You'll See: Designing a Fair Exchange System to Mitigate Personalized Pricing: Fairness

-In \textbf{RQ 2} we ask whether some definitions of $\mathcal{F}$ are more feasible than others to achieve.
-Here we give those definitions as well as what we mean by feasibility.
-To develop our fairness definitions at the individual and group levels, we started by considering what the ``ideal'' scenario would be for all agents.
-We determined that the ideal fair outcome would result in all agents paying the \textit{same, lowest} price for the good.
-In other words, we sought to minimize both average price and the standard deviation in prices paid by agents.
+In \textbf{RQ 2} we ask whether some fairness criteria $\mathcal{F}$ are more feasible than others to achieve.
+Inspired by \citet{kallus2020fairness}, we develop our notions of fairness to be suited to this setting.
+We started by considering what the ``ideal'' scenario would be for all consumers.
+We determined the ideal fair outcome would result in all consumers paying the \textit{same, lowest} price for the good.
+Hence, we seek to minimize both average price and the standard deviation in prices paid by consumers.
 However, these ideal outcomes might not be possible in our exchange system.
 Thus, we demonstrate lower bounds for mean (Theorem 1) and standard deviation (Claim 1) which can be found in \Cref{subsec:theory}.
 We measure the ``feasibility'' of our fairness metrics by considering how close each mean and standard deviation come to the ideals.

-Thus, we vary the objective and scope to get different definitions of fairness, \textit{i.e.,} \textit{what} we measure, and \textit{who} we measure it for.
-Our measured outcome is always the net cost incurred by agents from participating in system $\mathcal{S}$, assuming that each agent purchases exactly one unit of good $g$.
-For example, if agent $u$ is offered price $p_u$ by the market, but pays $m$ dollars to agent $v$ to buy good $g$ for price $p_v$, then agent $u$'s net cost is $m$.
-Agent $v$'s profit from selling the ticket is $(m(1-\gamma) - p_v)$ and therefore their net cost for their own ticket is $p_v - (m(1-\gamma) - p_v)$.
-We denote $\omega_u$ as the net cost to agent $u$, where $\omega_u < 0$ implies monetary gain to $u$.
-We experiment with two objectives (mean and standard deviation) and two scopes (individual and group-level).
-We consider a group to be a collection of individuals who share a demographic attribute; \textit{i.e.,} $u$ and $v$ are in the same group if $r_u = r_v$.
+Thus, we vary objective and scope for our fairness definitions, \textit{i.e.,} \textit{what} we measure, and \textit{who} we measure it for.
+All objectives take as input the net cost incurred by each consumer from participating in system $\mathcal{S}$, assuming that each consumer purchases exactly one unit of good $g$.
+For example, if consumer $u$ is offered price $p_u$ by the market, but pays $m$ dollars to consumer $v$ to buy good $g$ for price $p_v$, then consumer $u$'s net cost is $m$.
+Consumer $v$'s profit from selling the ticket is $(m(1-\gamma) - p_v)$ and therefore their net cost for their own ticket is $p_v - (m(1-\gamma) - p_v)$.
+As a reminder, consumers in our system can engage in up to $k$ transactions as intermediary.
+We denote $\omega_u$ as the net cost to consumer $u$, where $\omega_u < 0$ implies monetary gain to $u$.
+We define two objectives (mean and standard deviation) and two scopes (individual and group-level).
+We define a group as a collection of individuals who share a demographic attribute (in our case, $r_v$).
 We call this set of groups $\mathcal{G}$.
-This gives us 4 different fairness measures; we present them in \Cref{tab:fairness}.
+This gives us four different fairness measures; we present them in \Cref{tab:fairness}.